adobito/post-maria-survival/README.md

-# solar-research
+This repo will be used to share info about quality of life improvements I learned after hurricane Maria swept through Puerto Rico.

-This repo will be used to share my solar power research with others.
+Head over to the Wiki!